stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

       soap_free(ctx);
     }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that `SOAP_ENC_PLAIN` should be used with CGI, since we are reading from a
+non-HTTP source with CGI.
+Do not use this flag with gSOAP stand-alone servers.

 Compile and link your code together with `soapC.cpp` (generated with
 `soapcpp2 -CSL xml-rpc.h`), `xml-rpc.cpp`, `json.cpp`, and `stdsoap2.cpp`.